 If I remember 2021's Black Widow for anything (other than Scarlet Johansson suing Marvel and seemingly ending Disney Plus Premier Access in the process, or that cover of "Smells Like Teen Spirit" for the opening credits), it's the very obvious CGI from one of the final scenes.

-General Dreykov's office, where Wanda head-butted her way to a win, looked shockingly fake to me.
-That wasn't the first obviously bad Marvel movie CGI, though, and it wouldn't be the last.
+General Dreykov's office, where Natasha head-butted her way to a win, looked shockingly fake to me.
+That wasn't the first (opens in new tab) obviously bad Marvel movie CGI, though, and it wouldn't be the last.

 That's because the first big fight scene in Doctor Strange In The Multiverse of Madness gave me a reminder that something is wrong at Marvel Studios' CGI labs.
 As Strange, Wong and America Chavez deal with a giant tentacled monster, practically half of the shots in this whole fight had obviously mismatched lighting, and — none more obvious than a moment where Strange stands in the foreground and the beast is behind him.